SatTrak/sattrak/README.md

-raspberrypi
+sattrak
 ===========

-Repo for Raspberry Pi control unit code
+Repo for control unit code for SatTrak project.